MediaComem/comem-devmobil/subjects/ts/README.md

 Learn the basics of [TypeScript][typescript], a typed superset of JavaScript that compiles to plain JavaScript.

-TypeScript is also the language recommended by the Angular team to develop [Angular][angular] applications (but it can be used with any framework or library).
+TypeScript is also the language used by the Angular team to develop [Angular][angular] applications (but it can be used with any framework or library).

 This tutorial is a summary of some of the [TypeScript Handbook][typescript-handbook]'s chapters.